Create a Device Metadata Experience

 Before you can submit the files for logo certification, you must package the files into an experience.
 This experience is also a way to group together device metadata packages for devices that have the exact same set of Hardware IDs and Model IDs, but different locales.

 To create a device metadata experience package

-Sign in to the Dashboard from either the Windows Dev Center - Hardware or the Windows Desktop App Developer Center website, using the Microsoft account associated with this service.
+Sign in to the Dashboard from either the Windows Dev Center or the Hardware Dev Center using the Microsoft account associated with this service.

 On the left side of the window, click Device metadata, and then click Create experience.

 On the Create experience page, enter the following information:

 Create a name for the experience that is different from all other experience names that your company has produced.

 If necessary, create a name that is easier to use and remember.

 Browse to find and upload up to 50 files that you want to include in your experience.